 10 tips to help you care for your horse this winter

-3. Then add some additional goodness Horses can lose weight over the colder months due to their bodies trying to keep warm, so a fat supplement will help them maintain their weight.
-A quality vitamin and mineral supplement can provide additional nutrients to keep your horse healthy or use a concentrated feed that has all the vitamins and minerals already added.
-Be careful to feed your horse at the recommended rates and it’s a good idea to chat with your vet to make sure you have the right balance for your horse’s requirements.
+If your horse is underweight, you might want to consider adding some additional goodness.
+A quality vitamin and mineral supplement can provide additional nutrients or you could use a concentrated feed that has all the vitamins and minerals already added.
+Make sure you feed your horse at the recommended rates.
+It’s a good idea to chat with your vet to make sure you have the right balance for your horse’s requirements.

-4. Make sure they have access to extra water Making sure your horse is properly hydrated is, as you know, really important for overall health.
-However, you may not realise that in winter horses actually need extra hydration!
-This is mainly due to the fact that winter feeds such as hay contain less than 15% moisture, a lot less than pasture.
+Making sure your horse is properly hydrated is, as you know, vitally important for overall health.
+However, you may not realise that in winter, horses need extra hydration!
+This is mainly due to the fact that winter feed such as hay contains less than 15% moisture; a lot less than pasture.
 Poor water consumption during cold weather can result in a horse eating less and if their fecal material becomes too dry this can, over time, cause a blockage resulting in impaction colic.
-Make sure their water supply cannot become frozen and if you really want to spoil your horse, keep their water slightly warmer.
+Make sure their water supply cannot freeze and if you really want to spoil your horse, keep their water slightly warm.

 If you do rug your horse, it is essential to fit the blanket well and check it regularly (at least twice a day) to make sure that the straps have not broken, as slipped rugs can cause injury to your horse.
 Rugs should be removed regularly to make sure they are not rubbing or letting in water.
-It also allows you to check that your horse hasn’t lost or gained too much weight.
+Leaky rugs can create the perfect moist environment for skin infections such as rain scald.

-7. Keep them dry and warm Horses - especially domestic horses should also be given access to shelter, whether it’s a shed, barn or wind block so they can get respite from wind, rain and chilly breezes.
-A healthy horse can cope with low temperatures without any problem, but if it’s raining, that’s when a horse will usually seek out shelter.
-Some breeds have a fine skin and coat (such as Thoroughbreds and Standardbreds) which means that they tend to feel the wet and cold more than others.
-However, even horses with thick winter coats should have somewhere to escape from strong wind and rain.
+7. Keep them dry and warm Horses should be given access to shelter, whether it’s a shed, stable or tree line so they can get respite from wind, rain and chilly breezes.
+A healthy horse can cope with low temperatures without any problem but will usually seek out shelter if it’s raining.
+Some breeds have a fine coat (such as Thoroughbreds and Standardbreds) which means that they tend to feel the wet and cold more than others.
+However, even horses with thick winter coats should have somewhere to escape from the weather.